-Reconsider travel to Cote d’Ivoire due to COVID-19.
-Exercise increased caution due to crime and terrorism.
+Reconsider travel to Côte d’Ivoire due to COVID-19.
+Exercise increased caution due to civil unrest, crime, terrorism, and upcoming elections

 Read the Department of State’s COVID-19 page before you plan any international travel.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for Côte d’Ivoire due to COVID-19.

 Côte d’Ivoire has lifted travel restrictions between cities and allowed schools and some businesses to reopen.
 Some international airlines have resumed operations.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Côte d’Ivoire.